Otago Peninsula: Growth of modern settlement

 As Dunedin developed, the Peninsula's southern end became a city recreation ground and then a suburb.
-As increasing numbers of immigrants began arriving, settlements were formed on the harbourside and on the Highcliff Road on the spine of the land mass, but in the early phase of European settlement, also on the more exposed Pacific slopes.
+As increasing numbers of immigrants arrived, settlements were formed on the harbour side and on Highcliff Road on the spine of the land mass.
+In the early phase of European settlement the more exposed Pacific slopes were also built on.

-The discovery of gold in 1861 resulted in a massive inrush of people and capital into Otago.
+The discovery of gold in 1861 resulted in a massive rush of people and capital into Otago.
 Over the next decade, millions of pounds' worth of gold flowed from the diggings, the majority passing through Dunedin.
-The rapid growth of Dunedin into the most prosperous city in New Zealand stimulated development on the peninsula, as farmers received higher prices for many of the goods that they supplied the city.
-The population of the peninsula had grown to 1,269 by 1864 and to 2,425 by 1881.
-The Maori population living on the peninsula, however, had decreased from 500 to 600 in the early 1830s to 22 in 1891.
-As a result of increased settlement, native bush was cleared over most of the terrain in a massive transformation of the landscape.
+The rapid growth of Dunedin into the most prosperous city in New Zealand stimulated development on the peninsula, as farmers received high prices for many of the goods that they supplied the city with.
+By 1864, the peninsula's population had grown to 1,269, and 2,425 by 1881.
+However, the Māori population living on the peninsula had decreased from five or six hundred people in the 1830s, to 22 in 1891.
+As a result of increased settlement, native bush was cleared over most of the terrain.

-The increased wealth also lead in the 1860s to pleasure gardens being established at Vauxhall; George Grey Russell built his house at Glenfalloch and William Larnach acquired the land for his big house at Pukehiki, "Larnach Castle".
+In the 1860s, the increased wealth led to pleasure gardens being established at Vauxhall; George Grey Russell built his house at Glenfalloch and William Larnach acquired the land for his big house at Pukehiki, "Larnach Castle".

 A lighthouse was built at Taiaroa Head in 1864, and work began using prison labour, to build the winding harbourside road, with its distinctive seawalls of the local stone.
 Across the cleared land, settlers built dry stone walls, following the pattern of "Galloway Dykes", another conspicuous and distinctive feature of the landscape whose only other examples in New Zealand are across the harbour on the opposite heights.
 Stone lime kilns were built near Sandymount in 1864.